dodlido/RoControl/README.md

     b.
 2-bit-wide 'count' output to be inferred

 ### 6. Condition comparing
-equivalent conditions, even if written in different manners, are merged into a single condition to simplfy graph presentation
+Equivalent conditions, even if written in different manners, are merged into a single condition to simplfy graph presentation

 For example, this condition:
 ```python